ldtteam/MinecoloniesWiki/source/buildings/townhall.md

         <ul>
             <li><strong>Pick Team Color: </strong>Whatever color you pick from here, your Guards will have a glow of this color around them when you put them in follow mode at their <a href="../../source/buildings/guardtower"> Guard Tower</a> or <a href="../../source/buildings/barrackstower"> Barracks Tower</a>.
 This is for the PVP system, so you know which Guards are yours when you are fighting.
 Your citizens' names will also be in this color.</li>
 			<br>
-            <li><strong>Edit Colony Flag: </strong>Clicking this button will open up a banner designer where you can design your colony banner.
+            <li>Edit Colony Flag: Clicking this button will open up a banner designer where you can design your colony banner.
 Your <a href="../../source/workers/guard"> Knights</a> will wear the finished design on their shields, and it is also used in some schematics.
             <div class="col-sm-12 col-md">
 			<img src="../../assets/images/gui/th_colonybannerdesigner.png" class="img-fluid mx-auto" alt="TH GUI Banner Designer">
 			</div>